Principal bundles under reductive groups: Groupoids and Galois extended groups

 Let $M$ be a topological group.
-Then $M_{/k}$ has a canonical structure of group object in the category of local ringed spaces over $k$.
-If $M$ is discrete, then an action of $M$ on a local ringed space $Z$ over $k$, i.e.\ a homomorphism from $M$ to $\Aut_k(Z)$, is the same as an action

-of $M_{/k}$ on $Z$.
+Then $M_{/k}$ has a canonical structure of group object in the category of local $k$\nd ringed spaces.
+If $M$ is discrete, then an action of $M$ on a local $k$\nd ringed space $Z$, i.e.\ a homomorphism from $M$ to $\Aut_k(Z)$, is the same as an action $M_{/k} \times_k Z \to Z$ of $M_{/k}$ on $Z$.
 In general, we say that an action of $M$ on $Z$ is \emph{continuous} if the action